Costa Rica for Digital Nomads and Remote Working

 Visas and legal stuff

-As of May 2023, visitors can stay in Costa Rica for up to 90 days on a tourist visa.
+Starting in early 2024, visitors can now stay in Costa Rica for up to 180 days on a tourist visa.
 Keep in mind that you must show proof of departure before entering the country.
 Recently, Costa Rica has announced a new Digital Nomad Visa that allows stays of up to a year with the possibility of extension, making it even easier to settle in for a while.
 Many digital nomads and residents end up being a perpetual tourist.
-They leave the country every 90 days before returning for another 90.
+They leave the country every 180 days before returning for another 180.
 Always keep an eye on current visa rules to ensure you’re following local laws.

 Applications must show proof of a stable net income of at least $3,000 per month ($5,000 for families).
 Mandatory medical insurance must cover you through the length of your stay, and the digital nomad visa requires a one-time fee.
 Read more about the Digital Nomad Visa here.